autowarefoundation/autoware-documentation/docs/installation/autoware/source-installation.md

    >
    > ➡️ Check the readme of the extra packages for more information.

+   You can also add community-maintained packages to your workspace through the [Autoware Index](autoware-index.md).

 2. Install dependent ROS packages.

    Autoware requires some ROS 2 packages in addition to the core components.